Is Portugal Safe? What You Need to Know Before Moving

 Portugal’s impressive record of low crime rates underpins its ranking as the seventh safest country globally.
 This is one of the top reasons why so many Americans are moving to Portugal from USA recently.

-The most common type of crime in Portugal is theft, particularly pickpocketing and bag snatching in popular tourist attractions in urban areas.
+The most common type of crime in Portugal is theft, particularly pickpocketing and bag snatching in popular tourist attractions in urban areas and on public transportation.

 Terrorism in Portugal is relatively rare, and the country has not experienced any recent terrorist attacks or large-scale terrorist attacks in its history.
 Unlike several European countries, Portugal is generally considered a low-risk country in terms of terrorism.